 As we state in the foreword, by 2030, 82 million people are anticipated to have dementia and 152 million by 2050.
 With this project we aim to continue making a contribution to widen the dissemination of one of the key challenges of our time, following user-centred design and narrative research design methods.

 I Know How This Ends: Stories of Dementia Care can be downloaded as a PDF file, under a Creative Commons Attribution-NonCommercial 4.0 International License, from

 - City Research Online, City, University of London: https://openaccess.city.ac.uk/id/eprint/23705

 As this is a publication made for print please note the PDF file is 130MB; mobile users might prefer to download it and view it from a laptop or desktop.

 - A smaller version, (80MB) hopefully better for mobile devices, now downloadable from Humanities Commons CORE: http://dx.doi.org/10.17613/066v-3w30

-The free print version of the comic will be available soon and you can request free copies via this form.
+The free print version of the comic is already available and you can request free copies via this form.

 We look forward to hearing what you think.